MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/node/upgrade-packages.md

 - we make sure the upgrade and PR steps are only attempts _if_ there is something to upgrade
 - We also set custom inputs on the PR step.
 - Use use cache to improve performance
     - Packages not yet installed will appear as `MISSING`.
 This is fine.
     - If you have packages installed already and loaded from cache (whether from the old or new `package.json` file, then the `npm install` and `npm update` will have less to do (at least when there is cache against the lockfile).

 _Warning: untested_

+{% raw %}

 - `upgrade-packages.yml`
     ```yaml